facebook/lexical/packages/lexical-website-new/docs/concepts/commands.md

 ## `editor.registerCommand(...)`

-You can register a command from anywhere you have access to the `editor` object, but it's important that you remember to clean up the listener with it's remove listener callback when it's no longer needed.
+You can register a command from anywhere you have access to the `editor` object, but it's important that you remember to clean up the listener with its remove listener callback when it's no longer needed.

 ```js
 const removeListener = editor.registerCommand(